ramiror/spanglish/README.md

 It doesn't have name | It's the best, awesome
 I turn myself on | I'm in!
 Bowl | A lot
+To sweet-potato someone | To lie to someone
+To bury the sweet potato | To have sex

 ## English -> Spanish